Are the IPCC biased toward the Police?

-The IPCC is supposed to be independent and caseworkers are supposed to be impartial.
+The IPCC (now the IOPC) is supposed to be independent and caseworkers are supposed to be impartial.

 A Police complaint resulted from a comment made about a victim of crime was posted on the Twitter account of the Chief Constable of Lancashire Police.
 The message said “Paul Pussy Ponting“.